openrndr/openrndr/openrndr-kartifex/README.md

 The implementations of `Scalar.normalizationFactor` have been adjusted to address [an Artifex issue](https://github.com/lacuna/artifex/issues/3) in which intersections are not detected.

+The implementation of `Intersections.fatLineCurveCurve` has been adjusted to address [an infinite loop](https://github.com/openrndr/openrndr/issues/404) when obtaining the intersection between specific curves.

 Artifex sets `Intersections.SPATIAL_EPSILON = 1e-10`.
 In order to address missed intersections between cubic bezier curves that value has been increased to `1e-5`.
 [Relevant Artifex issue](https://github.com/lacuna/artifex/issues/4)